ibm-cloud-docs/vpc/api-change-log-beta.md

 {: important}

 To review the change log of generally available API features, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log).

+### For all version dates
+{: #22-october-2024-all-version-dates-beta}

+**Reservation automatic attachment support.** Accounts that have been granted special approval to preview this feature can now [automatically attach](/docs/vpc?topic=vpc-automatic-reservation-vpc) a reservation when [creating an instance](/apidocs/vpc-beta/latest#create-instance) or [creating a bare metal server](/apidocs/vpc-beta/latest#create-bare-metal-server).
+Additionally, when [updating an instance](/apidocs/vpc-beta/latest#update-instance) or [updating a bare metal server](apidocs/vpc-beta/latest#update-bare-metal-server), you can change the `reservation_affinity.policy` to `automatic` for the instance or bare metal server to automatically attach to available reserved capacity.

+When [creating a reservation](/apidocs/vpc-beta/latest#create-reservation), you can now specify an `affinity_policy` of `restricted` to prevent the policy from being used for automatic attachments.
+Similarly, while a reservation's `status` is `inactive`, you can [update a reservation](/apidocs/vpc-beta/latest#update-reservation) to be restricted.

+For more information, see [Automatic attachments for reservations](/docs/vpc?topic=vpc-automatic-reservation-vpc).

+### For version `2024-10-22` or later
+{: #22-october-2024-all-version-dates-beta}

+When using a `version` query parameter of `2024-10-22` or later, the `reservation_affinity.policy` defaults to `automatic` when [creating a reservation](/apidocs/vpc-beta/latest#create-reservation).
+Similarly, when using a `version` query parameter of `2024-10-22` or later, the `reservation_affinity.policy` defaults to `automatic` when [creating an instance](/apidocs/vpc-beta/latest#create-instance) or [creating a bare metal server](/apidocs/vpc-beta/latest#create-bare-metal-server).
+The behavior remains unchanged when using a `version` query parameter of `2024-10-21` or earlier.

 ## 15 October 2024
 {: #15-october-2024-beta}